samiam2013/GoMVClean/README.md

 Realize that this view "/view/" tells you what it sees whether you visit it as a GET request or a POST form.

-Look at modelQuery.go , modelFileTest.go , and modelBreakStuff.go
+Look at modelQuery.go , modelFileTest.go , and modelWrite.go

 These are the important database checks and they also include the most important, most functional model functionality to be used.